Transurethral resection of the prostate (TURP)

 Recovering from TURP

-You may be given instructions to drink more than normal for a day or two.
+You may be told to drink more than normal for a day or two.
 This will help to flush out your bladder and means you’re less likely to get an infection.
 You may have some blood clots in your pee around 10 to 14 days after your procedure.
 These are scabs from your prostate healing and coming away.
 If drinking more doesn’t clear this up, contact your GP.

 Pelvic floor exercises